earthsong

 April 22-27, 2026 | Phelan, California

-Four days of song, nature connection practices, and workshops invite participants to gather on generationally Black-tended land in Southern California—home of the Grief to Action Sanctuary—and to engage in ceremony with Earth, Water, Fire, Sky, and Plant Spirits.
-This intimate, Global-Majority-founded festival offers a space to listen, sing, move, and connect to both the seen and unseen worlds.
+Four days of collective healing, song, and eco-somatic connection, gathering people across cultures and lineages on generationally Black-tended land—home of the Grief to Action Sanctuary.
+Engage in ceremony with Earth, Water, Fire, Sky, and the Spirit of Liberation.
+This intimate, Global-Majority founded gathering offers deep space to listen, sing, move, and weave a future of cross-cultural belonging.

 CIRCLE OF KEEPERS